MicrosoftDocs/shell-experience/shell-exp-docs/aishell/FAQ.md

 ## What is Project Mercury?

-**Project Mercury** was the code name for AI Shell and is a platform that provides a framework for developers to build their own AI Agents and assistance providers for an AI Shell.
-Agents provide the user experience for the LLM and are deeply connected to PowerShell 7.
+**Project Mercury** was the code name for the project that created AI Shell.
+AI Shell includes a framework for building your own AI Agents and assistance providers for an AI Shell.
+Agents provide the user interface for interacting with LLMs and integrating with PowerShell 7.
 For more, see the [AI Shell architecture][03].

 ## What operating systems are supported?